sagnik/pdffigures-scala/README.md

 We often include multiple tables/figures/algorithms in scholarly documents.
 In Latex, we typically use commands to draw lines for tables and include figures as png/eps/svg/PDF files.
 In MS Word, we draw shapes similarly.
 When we convert these Latex/ MS Word source files to PDFs, the graphics or text painting operations are converted into PDF operations.
 Given a PDF, it is hard to **automatically** identify regions that correspond to figures or tables.
 This can be done manually using InkScape but that isn't scalable.

 A recent project by AllenAI proposed a method to automatically extract these regions from PDFs (https://github.com/allenai/pdffigures).
 This command line utility (the code is in C++) works very well on scholarly documents especially Computer Science papers.
 Unfortunately it has some _system dependencies_ such as `poppler`.
-Also, after identifying the bounding boxes for the figures and tables, they convert the PDF pages into images and crop the region.
-This method outputs raster graphics, which is not as good as vector graphics.
+Also, after identifying the bounding boxes for the figures and tables, they convert the PDF pages into images and crop the regions.
+Therefore, the output is raster graphics, which is not as good as vector graphics.

-This repo removes all such _system dependencies_ to create a standalone **Scala** project where all dependencies are managed through sbt and Maven.
+This repo removes all such system dependencies to create a standalone **Scala** project where all dependencies are managed through sbt and Maven.
 Also, we output vector graphics (SVG files).

 ##Dependencies